ENJOY AN EPIC 7-DAY DUBAI ITINERARY

-From the waterpark, you will have great views of the Burj al Arab, one of the most iconic buildings in Dubai.
+- You will have great views of the Burj al-Arab from the waterpark, one of the most iconic buildings in Dubai.

 Jumeirah Beach / Kite Beach

-If you are looking for a cheaper option, go to Jumeirah Beach.
-It is an open beach with nice views of Burj al Arab and you can cool off there.
+If you are looking for a cheaper option to spend time in the water, go to Jumeirah Beach.
+It is an open beach with nice views of Burj al Arab, and you can cool off there.

-In the evening, I recommend visiting Madinat Jumeirah.
+In the afternoon/evening, I recommend visiting Madinat Jumeirah.